Posted on

 Yes, many employers are moving away from paper timesheets and turning to automation for better timekeeping in the workplace.
 Labor laws do not prevent them from doing so.

-While many of these time management systems make it easier for hourly employees to record their time and attendance in the workplace, there are still errors that can be made during the time entry process.
+While many of these time management systems make it easier for you to record your time and attendance in the workplace, there are still errors that can be made during the time entry process.

 What are some common timesheet errors?